jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (b) any provision of any regulations made under this Act the failure to comply with which is specified in those regulations as an offence; or
   (c) any direction, condition, notice, or requirement lawfully given, made, or imposed by or under this Act.
 (2) In proceedings for an offence against this section it is not necessary for the prosecution to show that the defendant intended to commit the offence.
-(3) A person who commits an offence against this section for which no other penalty is specified is liable on summary conviction—
-  (a) in the case of a body corporate, to a fine not exceeding $100,000:
+(3) A person who commits an offence against this section for which no other penalty is specified is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $100,000:
   (b) in the case of an individual, to a fine not exceeding $20,000.